What Else Science Requires of Time

 4. Big Bang

-The classical big bang theory implies that the universe once was extremely small, dense, hot, nearly uniform, and expanding; and it had extremely high energy density and severe curvature of its spacetime.
+The classical Big Bang Theory implies that the universe once was extremely small, extremely dense, extremely hot, nearly uniform, and expanding; and it had extremely high energy density and severe curvature of its spacetime at all scales.
 Now the universe has lost all these properties except one: it is still expanding.
-Some cosmologists believe time began with the big bang, at the famous cosmic time t = 0, but the big bang theory itself does not imply anything about when time began, nor whether anything was happening before the big bang, although those features could be added into a revised theory of the big bang.
+Some cosmologists believe time began with the Big Bang, at the famous cosmic time t = 0, but the Big Bang Theory itself does not imply anything about when time began, nor whether anything was happening before the Big Bang, although those features could be added into a revised theory of the Big Bang.

-The big bang explosion was a rapid expansion of space itself, not an expansion of something in a pre-existing void.
-However, the big bang theory is a theory of the observable universe, not of the whole universe.
+The Big Bang Theory is only a theory of the observable universe, not of the whole universe.
 The observable universe is the part of the universe that is in principle observable by creatures on Earth.
-Scientists have no idea about the universe as a whole; it might or might not be like the observable universe.
-So, it is more accurate to say the classical big bang theory implies that the observable universe once was extremely small, dense, hot, and so forth.
+But surely there is more than we can in principle observe.
+Scientists have no well-confirmed idea about the universe as a whole; it might or might not be like the observable universe.

-The big bang theory was controversial when it was created in the 1920s, but it finally was considered to be confirmed in the 1970s.
-Its primary competitor during this time was the steady state theory.
-That theory allows space to expand in volume, but this is compensated for by providing spontaneous creation of matter in order to keep the universe’s density constant.
+The Big Bang Theory was very controversial when it was created in the 1920s.
+Before the 1960s, physicists were unsure whether proposals about cosmic origins were pseudoscientific and so should not be discussed in a well-respected physics journal.
+By 1930, there was general agreement among cosmologists that the universe was expanding, but it was not until the 1970s that there was general agreement that the Big Bang Theory is correct.
+The theory’s primary competitor during this time was the steady state theory.
+That theory allows space to expand in volume while this expansion is compensated for by providing spontaneous creation of matter in order to keep the universe’s overall density constant over time.
 This spontaneous creation violated the increasingly attractive principle of the conservation of energy.

-The big bang theory in some form or other (with or without inflation) is accepted by nearly all cosmologists, astronomers, astrophysicists, and philosophers of physics, but it is not as firmly accepted as is the theory of relativity.
-The big bang theory originated with several people, although Edwin Hubble’s observations in 1929 of galaxy recession from us were the most influential on its gaining recognition by other cosmologists.
-In 1922, the Russian physicist Alexandr Friedmann discovered that the general theory of relativity allows an expanding universe.
-Unfortunately, Einstein reacted to the discovery by saying this is a mere physical possibility and not a feature of the actual universe.
+The Big Bang Theory originated with several people, although Edwin Hubble’s very careful observations in 1929 of galaxy recession from Earth were the most influential pieces of evidence in its favor.
+He showed that on average the farther a galaxy is from Earth, the faster is recedes from Earth.
+In 1922, the Russian physicist Alexander Friedmann discovered that the general theory of relativity allows an expanding universe.
+Unfortunately, Einstein reacted to this discovery by saying this is a mere physical possibility and not a feature of the actual universe.
+He later retracted this claim, thanks in large part to the influence of Hubble’s data.
 The Belgian physicist Georges Lemaître suggested in 1927 that there is some evidence the universe is expanding, and he defended his claim using previously published measurements to show a pattern that the greater the distance of a galaxy from Earth the greater the galaxy’s speed away from Earth.
-He calculated these speeds from the Doppler shifts in their light frequency.
-In 1929, the American astronomer Edwin Hubble carefully recorded clusters of galaxies moving away from each other in a fairly regular manner because the farther galaxies were moving away at faster speeds.
-These observations were crucially influential in causing scientists to accept what is now called the big bang theory of the universe.
+He calculated these speeds from the Doppler shifts in their light frequency, as did Hubble.

 Currently, space is expanding because most clusters of galaxies are flying away from each other, even though molecules, planets, and galaxies themselves are not now expanding.
-Eventually, according to the most popular version of the big bang theory, in the very distant future, even these objects will expand away from each other and all structures of particles will be annihilated, leaving only an expanding soup of elementary particles as the universe approaches thermodynamic equilibrium.
+Eventually, according to the most popular version of the Big Bang Theory, in the very distant future, even these objects will expand away from each other and all structures of particles will be annihilated, leaving only an expanding soup of elementary particles as the universe chills and approaches thermodynamic equilibrium.

-Here is a picture that displays the evolution of the observable universe since the big bang.
-Time is increasing to the right while space increases up, down, out and into the picture:
+Here is a picture that displays the evolution of the observable universe since the Big Bang—although the picture displays only two spatial dimensions of it.
+Time is increasing to the right while space increases both up and down and in and out of the picture:

 Attribution: NASA/WMAP Science Team